Chitlapakkam: MTC BUS

+Chitlapakkam Park

+The Chitlapakkam park is located near the Chitalapakkam water tank.
+It is used by people for recreational purposes, walking and also has kid's playing area.

 Wood-gas-fired crematorium

 A sum of Rs.
 4.4 million was spent on a wood-gas-fired crematorium.
 Chitlapakkam is the first among 561 town panchayats in Tamil Nadu to have this facility.
 The State government gave a grant of Rs.
 3.3 million and the remaining cost of was met by the Chitlapakkam town panchayat from its general funds.
 The State government has also decided to entrust the responsibility of the facility's maintenance to Chromepet-based Shree Gayethri Trust, a voluntary organisation.

 Waste management

 Dump yard

 The open space near a lake in Chitlapakkam has been converted into a dump yard.
 The dump yard has been in existence for more than a century.
 The city generates about 8 tonnes of waste every day.
 Sanitary workers of the local body dump 3 tonnes of waste generated by the town at the half-acre yard in front of the lake and set fire to it.
 The smoke generated creates woes to the general public and the patients who come to the adjacent government hospital.

 The remaining 5 tonnes of waste is collected from 10,030 households in the 18 wards of the local body by Green Friends of Hand-In-Hand (HIH).
 It is segregated in a scientific method in a biocompost shed.
 HIH is a Kancheepuram-based NGO that specializes in solid waste management in the state.